365Dad Inc.

 Services:

-NA is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
+Narcotics Anonymous is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
 They are recovering addicts who meet regularly to help each other stay clean.
 NA is a program of total abstinence from all drugs.
 The only requirement for membership is the desire to stop using.

-You can call their helpline 1-866-NA-HELP-U (I-866-624-3578) or attend a meeting (in-person and virtual).
+Services: Call their helpline 1-866-NA-HELP-U (I-866-624-3578) or attend a meeting (in-person and virtual).

 Service hours: